dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 );
 ```

 Above, we're using our `Paragraphs` component inside of our new `MoreOfThem` component.
-In `MoreOfThem` look at what's happening in the `render` key.
+In `MoreOfThem`, look at what's happening in the `render` key.
 We're returning the `Paragraphs` key three times, so when we call `MoreOfThem` in `React.render`, `Paragraphs` is repeated three times.

 If you are using a build tool like `browserify`, you can also stick your components in other files.